Hiwonder-docs/PuppyPi/source/docs/20_slam_mapping.md

 ### 14.4.4 Enable Lidar Mapping

 :::{Note}
-The input command should be case sensitive, and the keyword can be complemented by "Tab" key.
+The input command should be case sensitive, and the keyword can be complemented by "**Tab**" key.
 :::

 (1) Firstly, control PuppyPi with PS2 wireless handle to move around for perceiving the surrounding and start mapping.
 Turn on the handle, then press START button.